 As I said, the road on the Pamir Highway is definitely not in a good condition (unpaved, rocks on the road here and there…), and our driver was driving way too fast.
 Because of his driving, one rock burst the car’s right tyres.
 And we only had one spare wheel… In less than 10 minutes, six cars and one truck spontaneously stopped, asking if we needed some help.
 Nice!

 Dushanbe was the last stop.
 Not much to do there, no need to stay for a long time, three days are more than enough.
 There’s a market, some beautiful green spaces and parks, and many portraits of the president, Emomali Rahmon.
 Going to Uzbekistan next?
 Here’s how to get to from Dushanbe to Samarkand.
 At the Dushanbe airport, as I was about to take a flight to go to New Delhi, I forgot I had a full bottle of water in my bag, but apparently they didn’t care, I made my way through the security and they didn’t say anything.
 Before that, a security guy (the one searching through your bag) started talking to me “You’re from Paris?
 I looove France, blablabla…” I saw him coming… Then he asked “Do you have money?
 Where is it?
 Show me your wallet!
 Dollars or somoni?”
 And then “Give me some money please, for a coffee“.
-He didn’t get anything from me, but I guess it’s time for me to leave Central Asia, and to explore another part of the world…
+He didn’t get anything from me, but I guessed it was time for me to leave Central Asia, and to explore another part of the world…